 These settings will determine how the Product Archive will look, both for default and custom shop page layouts.

-The most obvious way of designing WooCommerce templates with Elementor is by using Elementor Pro.
-Note that WooCommerce widgets are not available in free Elementor, as well as the Theme Builder functionality.
+The most obvious way to customize WooCommerce shop page with Elementor is to use Elementor Pro.
+Note that WooCommerce widgets and the Theme Builder functionality are not available in free Elementor.

 To create a Shop page, go to Templates > Theme Builder, select Product Archive, and add a new template.
 You can choose from the premade, but they don’t change much in reality because all the styling still depends on the theme’s default settings.
 So, you will probably have to style the archive grid to match the website’s design guidelines.

-This Elementor Pro template is actually an Archive Products widget that shows the product grid according to the settings in Customizer.
+This Elementor Pro template is actually an Archive Products widget that shows the product grid according to the Customizer settings.
 If you want more handpicked product queries, use the Products widget to select certain categories for display, discounted items, add cross-sells, or pick goods manually.

-Also, you can add the WooCommerce pages widget for placing other types of pages, such as Single product or Checkout page and the Product categories widget.
+Also, you can add the WooCommerce pages widget to place other types of pages, such as Single product or Checkout page, as well as the Product categories widget.

-That’s pretty much it, what Elementor Pro can offer you for building a Shop page template.
+That’s pretty much what Elementor Pro can offer you when building a Shop page template.
 For more options, you will need some add-ons.
 But, for most of the shops, it might be enough.

 💡 Read our comprehensive article about dynamic pricing and plugins for setting it.

-I’ve mentioned other options that can be added to the Shop page, so what are these things?
-Well, I’m talking about badges, short or trimmed descriptions, displaying items as tables, carousels, etc.
+I’ve mentioned other options that can be added to the shop page template in WooCommerce.
+So, what are these things?
+Well, I’m talking about badges, short or trimmed descriptions, displaying items as tables or carousels, etc.

-In case you want to use an extended toolkit for creating a WooCommerce Shop page, Crocoblock has got you covered and developed a JetWooBuilder plugin to add the widgets you might need, which Elementor (even in Pro) doesn’t have.
+In case you want to use an extended toolkit to edit a WooCommerce Shop page with Elementor, Crocoblock has got you covered and developed a JetWooBuilder plugin to add the widgets you might need, which Elementor (even in Pro) doesn’t have.
 This way, you won’t have to spend money on a bunch of different plugins.

 So, what is JetWooBuilder, and how can it bring the process of editing any WooCommerce page to another level?
 As the name suggests, it’s a WooCommerce builder for Elementor that offers flexibility and control of another level with its 60+ widgets and extensive settings.
 It can be used with both free and Pro versions of Elementor but doesn’t require Elementor Pro because it doesn’t depend on its premium functionality.